 Did you know that mothers are 3 times more likely to talk to their daughters about emotions that their sons?
 Did you know that teachers are more likely to spend time with girls with boys?

 The evening opened with challenging questions from Olivia Dickinson from the Let Toys Be Toys campaign about how experiences in a child’s early years forms their expectations of later life.
-This was a great way to present SDG Goal 5: Gender Equality in its entirety, as it’s not just women and girls that need to fight for their rights, boys and men are also disadvantaged with unrealistic expectations.
+This was a great way to present SDG Goal 5: Gender Equality in its entirety, and the resulting battle for gender equality, as it’s not just women and girls that need to fight for their rights, boys and men are also disadvantaged with unrealistic expectations.
 In schools, both boys and girls benefit from being encouraged to be active, take the lead and experiment and create, and be cooperative and emotional.

 Armed with multiple examples of gendered colour schemes- blue for boys and pink for girls- and toy aisles divided between boys’ and girls’ toys, she highlighted how stereotyped children are from an early age- most of which is hidden in plain sight.